Vermont has become the first place in the U.S. to test out a proven European workout routine aimed at reducing injuries in athletes.

 The costs to run the program are low as you only need some cones, a ball and a partner.
 It is also important to have a coach or person observe the training and make helpful cues to ensure new and appropriate neuromuscular skills are created and poor strategies are extinguished.
 The program can be found on the FIFA 11 + website (f-marc.com) and can be downloaded to an IPhone or android device.
 The videos demonstrating the exercises are expertly performed by professional athletes.

-Last year, during the first year of the three-year project, former UVM head athletic trainer Rebecca Choquette observed the warm-up routine at the 14 participating high schools (Mount Mansfield Union, Harwood, Milton, South Burlington, U 32, Essex, Missisquoi Valley, Rice, Champlain Valley Union, Colchester, Burlington, Stowe, Spaulding, and Vergennes).
+In 2015, during the first year of the three-year project, former UVM head athletic trainer Rebecca Choquette observed the warm-up routine at the 14 participating high schools (Mount Mansfield Union, Harwood, Milton, South Burlington, U 32, Essex, Missisquoi Valley, Rice, Champlain Valley Union, Colchester, Burlington, Stowe, Spaulding, and Vergennes).
 All lower extremity injuries among the players that resulted in at least one missed practice or game were recorded.

 This year (year two of the grant), the researchers are conducting a prospective, randomized trial where half of the schools follow the FIFA11+ warm-up protocol, while the other half of the schools will follow their regular warm-up pre practice routines.